tobor88/Equipment-Rental-Web-Application/README.md

 - Microsoft SQL Server 2017
 - Notepad++ or use sed type commands

+Windows Task scheduler should be configured to run the EquipmentRentalAlert.ps1 file once a day.
+The script is attached to this repository.

 ### Install Required Application Packages
 Issue the below commands in Visual Studio 2019 Package Manager Console to install required packages.
 ```powershell